vlang/v/doc/docs.md

 the function exits.

 In fact, the first two calls won't result in any allocations at all.
-These two strings are small,
-V will use a preallocated buffer for them.
+These two strings are small, so V will use a preallocated buffer for them.

 ```v
 struct User {